xing-lab-pitt/livecellx/readme.md

 Livecell-tracker is a pure python framework for extracting (segmenting and tracking) sinlge cell trajectories from long live-cell imaging data, and then computing as well as analyzing single cell features in latent space.

 **This is a placeholder for livecell-tracker future releases.
 Currently this repo showcases a basic use case to segment images, track cells with opencv/SORT/btrack and generate cell features in our CX-A label-free dataset.
 The majority of our analysis methods/notebooks are in `https://github.com/xing-lab-pitt/xing-vimentin-dic-pipeline` maintained by Xing lab, and being added to this repo.
-Please check later in Nov.
-2022 for a complete version with our manuscript.**
+Please check later in April.
+2023 for a complete version with our manuscript.**
 ## Installation
+**General package requirements**

+Note: if you encounter issue related to lap and numpy, please install numpy first and then install lap.
+If there is any issue with numba and numpy, please follow the error message and resolve numba and numpy version issues. (suggestions: ask chatgpt regarding how to resolve dependency issues)
+`pip install -r requirements.txt`
+`pip install .`
+(or `pip install -e .` if you would like to install an editable version and develop the package)

 **Pytorch**
 Please refer to [Pytorch Official Website](https://pytorch.org/get-started/locally) to receive most recent installation instructions.
 Here we simply provide two examples used in our cases.